 The new Kia Cerato has just been launched in Australia with a sedan, hatch and sporty GT.
 Pricing is highly competitive at $35,000-$37,000 plus on roads.
-Head to our car loan repayment calculator to see how that plays out in repayments.
+Head to our car loan repayment calculator for businesses to see how that plays out in repayments.
 Supply continues to be a problem for Kia so it’s great that this model has made it to market.

-Estimating Loan Repayments Prior to Purchase
+Estimating Loan Repayments Before Purchase

-Car buying decisions are made for a large range of reasons and for some buyers, recalls and new releases will be taken into consideration.
+Car buying decisions are made for a large range of reasons and some buyers, recalls and new releases will be taken into consideration.
 But by far the biggest priority for most buyers is knowing what their loan repayments will be on a certain vehicle.
 The price tag is great for giving you an idea of where the model is pitched in the market and a rough indication if it’s in your price bracket.
 But what is far more relevant is the monthly repayment on a loan for that vehicle.

-Private buyers can use the car finance interest rate tool which displays both advertised rates and comparison rates for our Secured Car Loan and loan products from other lenders.
+Private buyers can use the business car finance interest rate tool tool which displays both advertised rates and comparison rates for our Secured Car Loan and loan products from other lenders.
 The car loan repayment calculator tool is great for comparing Chattel Mortgage against Leasing as well as different priced vehicles.